Elle Macpherson Wows In A Swimsuit At 54, Reveals Diet & Fitness Secrets

 — E!
 Style (@EOnlineStyle) July 19, 2018

-The Australian former Friends star revealed that’s also pretty regimented about what she puts into her body.
+The Australian star revealed that she’s also pretty regimented about what she puts into her body.

-As for exercise, Macpherson admitted she also works hard on exercise to stay healthy, but doesn’t always feel she has to hit the gym to do it.
+As for exercise, Macpherson admitted she also works hard to exercise and stay healthy, but doesn’t always feel she has to hit the gym to do it.

 “I’ve spun, I’ve done boxing and I’ve even had a workout video.
 But less strenuous exercise is sometimes better for our bodies – at least that’s been my experience,” Elle explained of how she stays active, adding that she now prefers to take things a little slower when it comes to her workout routine.
 “I do Vinyasa yoga or power yoga, or go for a swim, go paddle boarding or waterskiing, or take the dogs for a walk.”

-Macpherson, who launched her own range of superfood supplements three years ago in 2015, also revealed that she’s learned to turn something even as simple as a walk in the ocean into a workout.
+Macpherson, who launched her own range of superfood supplements three years ago in 2015, also revealed that she’s learned to turn something even as simple as a walk by the ocean into a workout.

 My secret to glowing skin is @welleco SUPER ELIXIR Greens daily ????
 I take 2 tsp of SUPER ELIXIR in water daily for its horsetail & dandelion (for hair, skin & nails), aloe vera juice (to reduce skin inflammation) & grapeseed extract (antioxidants that pack a punch at fighting free radicals).
 Try 2 tsp everyday for 30 days to see & feel the difference.
 Shipping globally from welleco.com photo @simonuptonpics